andrewmarx/gantt/README.md

 ## Simple Gantt chart in R

 A simple template for creating a Gantt chart using ggplot2 in R. It's designed to make editing the timeline and labels easy via csv files.
-There's tons of ways to customize this that are beyond the scope of what I have time to put here.
+There's tons of ways to customize this that are beyond the scope of what I have time for.

 #### Code